 For our ﬁrst in-depth sector review we assess the impact that COVID-19 has had on the commercial leasing market by focusing on three main stakeholders; tenants, asset owners and developers.
 All three of these stakeholders have been affected by COVID-19 in different ways and this brief will look at how they are dealing with the challenges posed by the pandemic.

 Speaking to SPS, Grade A oﬃce tenants expressed their serious concerns about the short to medium-term effects of the virus on their business operations.
-As previously mentioned in the market brief, disruption to supply chains, decreased consumer spending, a sharp reduction in FDI and the postponement of expansion plans have all been major stumbling blocks that have led to a signiﬁcant fall in cashﬂow and a sudden contraction of business activity.
+As previously mentioned in the market brief, disruption to supply chains, decreased consumer spending, a sharp reduction in FDI and the postponement of expansion plans have all been major stumbling blocks that have led to a signiﬁcant fall in cashﬂow best electric skillet and a sudden contraction of business activity.

 Most of the companies SPS spoke to are still advising that they will assess their operations within three to six months and conclude whether harder measures are needed should COVID-19 continue to cause major disruption.
 Tenants have indicated that very diﬃcult decisions may have to be made if businesses want to survive the fallout from this pandemic.